morris-hazrati/amplifyapp/README.md

-# This app is created by React and delpoyed by AWS Amplify
+# This full-stack app is created by React and delpoyed by AWS Amplify